 Analyzing General Electric's Unusual Options Activity

-On Wednesday, shares of General Electric (NYSE:GE) saw unusual options activity.
-After the option alert, the stock price moved up to $13.34.
+General Electric (NYSE:GE) shares experienced unusual options activity on Thursday.
+The stock price moved up to $13.48 following the option alert.

 - Sentiment: BEARISH